ibombonato/coursera-getdata-project/CodeBook.md

 After reading the original dataset documentation, I filtered only the variables that contains the exact "mean()" or "std()" string in it's name.
 Other variables, containing strings like -meanFreq()- were not considered since they were outside of the project scope.

 The general principles of tidy data are:
 * Each variable you measure should be in one column
 * Each different observation of that variable should be in a different row
 * There should be one table for each "kind" of variable
 * If you have multiple tables, they should include a column in the table that allows them to be linked
 * Some other important tips:
 	* Include a row at the top of each file with variable names.
 	* Variables should have human readable names
 	* In general data should be saved in one file per table.

-When you run the script, you will have a tidy dataset containing one table with 180 observations(rows) and 68 variables(columns), with human readable variable names, each measurement in a diferent column and each observation in a diferent row.
-With matches the tidy principle.
+When you run the script, you will have a tidy dataset containing one table with 180 observations(rows) and 68 variables(columns), with human readable variable names, each measurement in a diferent column and each observation in a diferent row. which matches the tidy data principle.

 Information about how I process the data and the script instructions are in the [ReadMe file](https://github.com/ibombonato/coursera-getdata-project).